dexie/dexie-website/stop-the-war.md

 [Google's Ukraine donation page](https://www.google.org/ukraine-relief/)

-# For Russia but against Putin!

-Never blame the Russian people.
-Instead, show Russians that you love Russia but are against Putin's illegal war and awful lies to the all and especially his lies to the Russian people.

-Go dining on Russian Restaurants!
-Write in their guest book:

-    The food was great!
-Unfortunately, Putin spoiled our appetites by invading Ukraine.

-And to the Russian people, **please spread the true facts to relatives and friends!**

 # Fact checks on Putin's propaganda

 If you need to read about the different arguments from both the Kreml and the rest of the world, here are a few links that may give you more knowledge...